-However, be warned, these will not only make your car significantly louder, but they’re also likely to fail the emissions laws when it comes to inspection, as they’re illegal in most states and countries.
+However, be warned, these will not only make your car significantly louder, but they’re also likely to fail the emissions laws regarding inspection, as they’re illegal in most states and countries.

-On the flip-side, these are a cheap and straightforward bolt-on modification that can often provide power gains of around 10hp.
+The positives are that these are cheap, straightforward bolt-on modifications, often providing power gains of around 10hp.

 There are certainly not many products on the market capable of providing as much power for a couple of hundred bucks.

-Although they’re not entirely convenient, they’re definitely worth the effort when it comes to performance and ensuring that your VQ engine is capable of extracting the gases as freely as possible.
+Although they’re not entirely convenient, they’re worth the effort regarding performance and ensuring that your VQ engine can extract the gases as freely as possible.

 Drifted G37 Test Pipes Choice